Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 - Document scanning speed: If you're served with a lawsuit, a 24-hour delay in notification could cost you a default judgment.
 Same-day scanning matters.

-- Annual list reminders: Nevada's $150 annual list is due on the last day of your LLC's anniversary month.
-Missing it triggers a $150 penalty.
+- Annual list reminders: Nevada's $150 annual list (filed with the $200 business license) is due by the last day of your LLC's anniversary month.
+Missing it adds a $175 late penalty and puts the LLC in default.
 A good agent reminds you 30–60 days in advance.

 - Actual Nevada physical office: Some national providers subcontract to local offices.
 Confirm the address listed with the Secretary of State is a staffed office — not a virtual mailbox with a street address.